nykabhishek/nykabhishek-academic-kickstart/content/project/vns_dubins/index.md

 ---

 <b>Location:</b> Autonomous Systems Laboratory (https://autonomy.engr.tamu.edu/), Texas A&M University - College Station, TX

+As a part of this work, I developed graph search heuristics, formulated mixed-Integer programs (MIP), trained graph CNNs, and reinforcement learning (RL) models to solve min-max task assignment problems for a fleet of non-holonomic vehicles curvature-constrained multi-vehicle routing problems.
+A comparative study was performed to evaluate performance on different metaheuristics, primarily the Variable Neighborhood Search (VNS).
+The reinforcement learning (RL) models and graph CNNs are implemented and trained using PyTorch.
+The MIP formulations were solved using CPLEX and gurobi solvers on high-performance computing servers.

 <p>
     <h4> Work in progress...
 Watch this space for more updates </h4>